arista-netdevops-community/gnmi_demo_with_arista_eos/README.md

 ##### Create a new element or update/replace an existing element

 New elements could be new BGP neighbors, new BGP groups ....
-These examples work even if the element doesnt exist.
-In that case, it will be created.
-If it already exist then it will be updated.

 ###### Create the BGP element or replace the existing one

+If the element doesnt exist, it will be created.
+If it already exist then it will be replaced.

 ```
 ./gnmi -addr 10.83.28.203:6030 -username arista -password arista replace '/network-instances/network-instance[name=default]/protocols/protocol[name=BGP]/bgp' '{"global": {"config": {"as": 65002}}}'